-- Complete thermal power stations, including: - supercritical power units, - o municipal waste incineration facilities, - o units with coal-fired and biomass-fired steam generators, - CCGT units. - Deliveries of complete conventional 'technology islands', including: - subcritical steam generators and water boilers fired with various types of fuel: coal/gas/oil/biomass; stationary and circulating fluidised bed combustors, supercritical steam generators, - o environmental solutions, including flue gas desulfurization units (wet/semi-dry/dry technology), flue gas denitrification units and dust extraction equipment (electrostatic precipitators, bag filters), etc.; - Comprehensive rehabilitation projects designed to improve efficiency and reduce emissions into the environment; complete power installations provided under EPC contracts;

-- Manufacture of steam generator parts; - Engineering and maintenance services, including diagnostics, modernisation and repair of steam generators and auxiliaries.
+- o supercritical power units, - o municipal waste incineration facilities, - o units with coal-fired and biomass-fired steam generators, - o CCGT units; - Deliveries of complete conventional 'technology islands', including: - o subcritical steam generators and water boilers fired with various types of fuel: coal/gas/oil/biomass; stationary and circulating fluidised bed combustors, supercritical steam generators, - o environmental solutions, including flue gas desulfurisation units (wet/semi-dry/dry technology), flue gas denitration units and dust extraction equipment (electrostatic precipitators, bag filters), etc.; - Comprehensive rehabilitation projects designed to improve efficiency and reduce emissions into the environment; complete power installations provided under EPC contracts; - Manufacture of steam generator parts; - Engineering and maintenance services, including diagnostics, modernisation and repair of steam generators and auxiliaries.

-Given the need to comply with more exacting EU environmental standards, the Company should continue to increase its presence on the domestic market of environmental protection systems, where it currently offers technologies for the construction of complete flue gas desulphurisation units, industrial and municipal waste incineration systems and biomass-fired units, upgrading of boilers to reduce NOx emissions, as well as dust extraction equipment.
+Given the need to comply with more exacting EU environmental standards, the Parent should continue to increase its presence on the domestic market of environmental protection systems, where it currently offers technologies for the construction of complete flue gas desulfurisation units, industrial and municipal waste incineration systems and biomass-fired units, upgrading of boilers to reduce NOx emissions, as well as dust extraction equipment.

-In 2016, the following factors and developments will have the greatest effect on the Company's development and prospects:
+In 2016, the following factors and developments will have the greatest effect on the Group's development and prospects:

-- securing financial liquidity and obtaining access to new bank/insurance guarantees that will enable the Group to perform new contracts, - making good progress in construction of the 910 MW supercritical power generating unit at the Jaworzno Power Plant, - outcome of the arrangement proceedings at PBG, - performance of a large number of significant contracts in the Polish and European markets, including construction of modern steam generators, flue gas desulfurisation and denitration units, biomass-fired units, municipal waste treatment and incineration systems, as well as pressurised parts of supercritical boilers, - acquisition of new material contracts, - organisational changes; at present, the Company is undergoing reorganisation aimed at building a modern enterprise ready for the greatest challenges of a rapidly changing market.
+- securing financial liquidity and obtaining access to new bank/insurance guarantees that will enable the Group to perform new contracts, - making good progress in construction of the 910 MW supercritical power generating unit at the Jaworzno Power Plant, - outcome of the arrangement proceedings at PBG, - performance of a large number of significant contracts in the Polish and European markets, including construction of modern steam generators, flue gas desulfurisation and denitration units, biomass-fired units, municipal waste treatment and incineration systems, as well as pressurised parts of supercritical boilers, - acquisition of new material contracts, - organisational changes; at present, the Parent is undergoing reorganisation aimed at building a modern enterprise ready for the greatest challenges of a rapidly changing market.
 Some of the key changes are: implementation of a CRM-based model, implementation of system-based foreign markets management, introduction of uniform standards in bidding and project implementation, market orientation of production.

 Capital expenditure planned for 2016 will be made mainly on the upgrade of existing buildings and structures, purchase of production plant and machinery, as well as computer software and hardware.
-Investment projects will be financed using external sources (e.g. leases), as well as the Company's own funds.
+Investment projects will be financed using external sources (e.g. leases), as well as the Group companies' own funds.

-According to forecasts of RAFAKO S.A.'s performance in 2016, the Company is expected to report a net profit.
-These plans assume the implementation of existing contracts, which will account for a significant part of the projected sales figures, as well as new contracts which the Company needs to win in 2016 to achieve the planned performance targets.
+According to forecasts of the Group's performance in 2016, the Group is expected to report net profit.
+These plans are based on the expected performance of signed contracts, which account for a significant part of projected sales, as well as on new contracts which the Group needs to win in 2016 to fully accomplish its plans.